jlant/scientific-computing-group/meetings/2014-08-27_python-18-functions/python-18-functions.md

 Objectives
 ----------

-* Write and execute functions with named arguments, unnamed arguments, and no arguments
+* Write and call functions with named arguments, unnamed arguments, and no arguments

 *****
 Notes